CheopsForTheEdge/cheops/CONSISTENCY.md

 operation: in the case of a REST application, the same PUT might be associated to multiple kinds of operations, depending on the business logic.
 The only information Cheops needs is how it interacts with other operations.
-For each ordered pair of operations there are 4 relationships possible:
+For each ordered pair of operations there are 4 resolutions possible:

 - (1) Take only one operation
 - (2) Take both operations in any order